Please know that while there is a large volume of plant material we can not guarantee that things will not sell

 Pachysandra procumbens (Allegheny Pachysandra) – Native!
 Our native Pachysandra, it has a much showier white flower in spring than does its oriental cousin.
 Leaves turn purplish in the winter.
 Shade, well drained soils high in organic content.
 NOT AVAILABLE 2018

 Paeonia x Itoh 'Bartzella' (Itoh Peony) - In 1948 Toichi Itoh of Japan crossed tree peonies with herbaceous peonies and came up with this exciting group of new selections.
 Bartzella has large, robust yellow flowers with a touch of red, representing its tree peony heritage, with a more compact habit from its herbaceous peony genes.
 The result is a beautiful plant that is rarely seen in Gardens or for sale.
 Best grown in full sun and soils that are humus enriched, yet well drained.
 Zone 4 hardy.

-Penstemon digitalis ‘Husker Red’ (Smooth White Penstemon) – A very drought tolerant and long lived perennial, it has deep burgundy red foliage, and pinkish white flowers on tall stems.
+Penstemon digitalis ‘Dark Towers’ (Smooth White Penstemon) – A very drought tolerant and long lived perennial, it has deep wine-red foliage, and pinkish white flowers on tall stems.
 It looks its best when grown in full sun and well-drained soils.
-The 1996 Perennial Plant of the Year!

 Persicaria polymorpha – Growing to 5’, this non-invasive plant will produce large white flowers in June and July.
 Looks like a large Goats Beard.
 Not fussy as to soil type (does not do well in overly wet soils), in sun or light shade.
 As I found out at the Gala last September, this was one of Wolfgang Oehme's favorite plants to use in the Garden for its impressive scale and ability to provide attractive flowers with little maintenance!